timeonator/route-er/README.md

 # Route-er
 ## Description
-This is a workarea to checkout the react nav and rounter in my build environment, i.e. webpack configuration.
+This is a work area to checkout the react nav and rounter in my build environment, i.e. webpack configuration.